 - We Hardly Knew Ye: At least to the audience, since he's introduced and killed in the same episode.

-- Action Survivor: While not exactly combat-proficient due to his age, he is still able to kill walkers, albeit only a few at a time.
+- Action Survivor: While not exactly combat-proficient due to his age, he is still able to kill walkers.

 - The Atoner: He genuinely feels remorse for attacking Maggie after Gregory gets him drunk.
 Notably, he does not blame Gregory for what happened, insisting that he is ashamed that he was capable of doing something so vile at all.
 This sincere regret is what convinces Maggie to let him go.